craigfrancis/php-is-literal-rfc/readme.md

 ### Non Literal Values

-As noted by [Dennis Birkholz](https://news-web.php.net/php.internals/87667), Systems/Frameworks define certain variables (e.g. table name prefixes) without the use of a literal (e.g. ini/json/yaml files).
+As noted by [Dennis Birkholz](https://news-web.php.net/php.internals/87667), some Systems/Frameworks currently define certain variables (e.g. table name prefixes) without the use of a literal (e.g. ini/json/yaml).

 And Larry Garfield notes that in Drupal's ORM "the table name itself is user-defined" (not in the PHP script).

-It might be possible to move to using literals (which would help them verify the final string is still a literal), alternatively a Query Builder could be used, one that validates the majority of it's input are literals, and the exceptions can be accepted via appropriate validation (i.e. does this match a known table name).
+While some systems will be able to use literals entirely, those that cannot will be able to use a Query Builder - one that validates the majority of its input are literals, and the exceptions can be accepted via appropriate validation (i.e. does this string match a known table name).

 ### Existing String Functions